nicoku007/Choco-Master-Launcher/README.md

 3: Put Choco-Master-launcher in the same directory where you have chocolate-doom.exe and doom2.wad.

-4: Double-click Choco-Master-launcher.exe, choose skill level, or parameter and choose a wad.
+4: Double-click Choco-Master-launcher.exe, choose skill level and choose a wad.

 Extra additions: